Series: Ghostwriting for Skeptics

 This entry is part 1 of 8 in the series Ghostwriting for Skeptics

-Most “should I hire a ghostwriter” articles are sales pieces dressed as advice.
-This one is the opposite.
-Real situations exist where hiring a ghostwriter is the wrong move, and you deserve to hear them named before anyone tries to sell you the service.
-Six of those situations follow, with the…
+Most should I hire a ghostwriter articles are sales pitches dressed as advice.
+This is the opposite.
+Real situations exist where hiring one is the wrong move, and you deserve to hear them named before anyone tries to sell you the service.
+Here are six of them, with the honest path for each, including the cases where I will send you elsewhere myself.

 Read More »